Private Label Eligibility

 - Alternatively, the original manufacturer can provide a blanket letter that grants the first private labeler permission to private label any product they manufacture to a third organization.
 Requests for private labeling from the initial private labeler and the third organization would then need a letter signed only by those two parties, along with the letter from the original manufacturer.
 In this scenario, company A provides a blanket letter for company B to private label their products; then applications for products from company C would need to include both that letter and the signed letter between company B and company C.

-- Complete the SSL Private Label Agreement Form.
+Complete the SSL Private Label App Excel Form.

 - A product specification sheet for any new model numbers being submitted